Electrical and Computer Engineering (ECE)

 102. Introduction to Active Circuit Design (4)

 Nonlinear active circuits design.
 Nonlinear device models for diodes, bipolar and field-effect transistors.
 Linearization of device models and small-signal equivalent circuits.
 Circuit designs will be simulated by computer and tested in the laboratory.
-Course material and/or program fee may apply.
-Prerequisites: ECE 15, 25, 35, 45 and 65.
+Prerequisites: ECE 65 and ECE 100.
+ECE 100 can be taken concurrently.

 103. Fundamentals of Devices and Materials (4)

 Introduction to semiconductor materials and devices.
 Semiconductor crystal structure, energy bands, doping, carrier statistics, drift and diffusion, p-n junctions, metal-semiconductor junctions.
 Bipolar junction transistors: current flow, amplification, switching, nonideal behavior.
 Metal-oxide-semiconductor structures, MOSFETs, device scaling.
 Prerequisites: Phys 2D or Phys 4D and 4E with grades of C– or better.

 107. Electromagnetism (4)